-This lab will walk you through the steps involved in configuring an AWS account which conforms to your company-wide policies on creation.
-We will also deploy a sample web application based on the LAMP stack using CloudFormation template, and see how the AWS Control Tower guardrails will watch out and report any policy violations
+Objective: This lab will walk you through the steps involved in creating an AWS Account which is compliant to the policies assigned by AWS Control Tower.
+It will explain some of the parameters used on the new AWS Account.
+It will show you how to log into the AWS Account to create an s3 bucket and see how the AWS Control Tower guardrails will watch out and report any policy violations.

 Create an Organizational Unit (OU) and enable a guardrail from the AWS Control Tower dashboard.

 Modify the network baseline settings of Account Factory.

 Launch a new AWS Account using Account Factory as an AWS Control Tower Admin user.

 Investigate the violation captured by the AWS Control Tower and take corrective action.

 1. AWS Control Tower environment setup

 This section will walk through various AWS Control Tower operations that you could do before provisioning an account.

 You can also find the steps to create an OU in AWS Control Tower tasks: Create Ous